nischithaengineer/Covid-19-Detection-Using-Lung-CT-scan/README.md

 * Upload lung CT scan images through the provided interface.
 * View the results displaying the likelihood of COVID-19 presence based on the CT scan analysis.

+ ## Contributors:

+- **Nischitha D:** Utilized insights from IEEE papers for model development and research.